 If you are a councillor or elected mayor who ceased to be a member of the Scheme, you can elect to take your pension benefits between age 55 and 75.
-Pension benefits paid before age 65 may be subject to an actuarial reduction and Pension benefits paid after age 65 are paid at an actuarially increased rate.
+Pension benefits paid before age 65 may be subject to an actuarial reduction.
+Pension benefits paid after age 65 are paid at an actuarially increased rate.
 Please see the early and late retirement sections of the Guide to the L G P S for Eligible Councillors for more information.

-If, when you left the L G P S, you were awarded deferred benefits in the Scheme, they will normally become payable at age 65 unless:
+If you were awarded deferred benefits in the Scheme when you left the L G P S, they will normally become payable at age 65 unless:

 you choose to defer payment beyond that age, up to your 75th birthday at the latest, or

-you elect to have them paid on or after age 55 and before age 65 (without the need to obtain your council's consent), or
+you elect to have them paid on or after age 55 and before age 65.
+You would not need your council's consent, or

-depending on your council’s published discretions policy, you request payment on or after age 50 and before age 55 (but You would need your council’s consent for the benefits to be paid), or
+depending on your council’s published discretions policy, you request payment on or after age 50 and before age 55.
+You would need your council’s consent for the benefits to be paid, or

-you become, because of ill health or infirmity of mind or body, permanently incapable of discharging efficiently the duties of the office you had held, in which case the deferred benefits can immediately be paid, regardless of age.
+you become permanently incapable of discharging efficiently the duties of the office you had held because of ill health or infirmity of mind or body.
+In this event, the deferred benefits can immediately be paid, regardless of your age.

 Benefits under a) would be paid at an actuarially increased rate, because the benefits would be paid after the Scheme’s normal pension age.